cairo-book/cairo-book/src/ch06-01-generic-functions.md

 }
 ```

-The `largest_list` function has included in it's definition the requirement that whatever generic type is placed there, it must be droppable.
+The new `largest_list` function includes in it's definition the requirement that whatever generic type is placed there, it must be droppable.
 Note that the `main` function remained unchanged, the compiler is smart enough to deduct which concrete type it's being used: `T` is `felt252` and `TDrop` is the `impl` that drops a felt.